 5. Assign people to each task

-You’ll then need to consider the resources and capacity of each team member to assign users to each task.
-With monday work management, you can do this with the “Owner column” of a board.
-And by using our calendar integrations (that connect with Google Calendar, iOS, Outlook, and more) assigning ownership of specific tasks can automatically fill individual team members’ calendars.
+You’ll then need to consider each team member’s resources and capacity when assigning users to tasks.
+With monday work management, you can do this using the “Owner column” on a board.
+And by using our calendar integrations (which connect to Google Calendar, iOS, Outlook, and more), assigning ownership of specific tasks can automatically populate individual team members’ calendars.

 You can also leverage the Workload View to keep an eye on each team member’s workload and make sure nobody has too much on their plate.